By Dr. Jim Dahle, WCI Founder

-A lot of blog readers asked me questions a few months ago in the “Windfall Post” where I made an off-hand comment about the “20s Fund” I'm saving up for my children.
-I thought this would be a good opportunity to talk a little bit about the inheritance I am saving up for my kids.
+I get a lot of questions about the “20s Fund” we're saving up for our children, and I thought this would be a good opportunity to talk a little bit about the inheritance that my kids will eventually receive.

 Avoiding Economic Outpatient Care

-Stanley and Danko in the classic personal finance book that I hope you have all read, The Millionaire Next Door, spend an entire chapter describing how wealthy people ruin their children, both morally and financially, by giving them money as adults.
-I believe the data they compiled.
-So the key for me is to help my children without ruining them.
+In the classic personal finance book that I hope you have read, The Millionaire Next Door, Stanley and Danko spend an entire chapter describing how wealthy people ruin their children—both morally and financially—by giving them money as adults.
+I believe the data they compiled, so the key for me is to help my children without ruining them.
 I have spent a lot of time thinking about this, and this post demonstrates the plan so far.

 Financially speaking, I plan for my children to get their “early inheritance” in five different ways.